The Dev Garden site serves two related purposes:

 Instead, its design focuses attention on the software projects themselves.
 Individual profile pages focus on participation in the Dev Garden community, letting links to external sites speak to students’ expertise and personality.
 There are no comments sections; communication happens primarily through requests and offers of collaboration.
 The focus throughout is on building wonderful things.

-The site is deployed on an Ubuntu Linode with Passenger and (because of needs of other sites deployed on the same box) Apache.
-It uses memcache for caching, Mailgun for email, and Let’s Encrypt for SSL certs.
+The site is deployed on an Ubuntu Linode with Passenger and (because of the needs of other sites deployed on the same box) Apache HTTP Server.
+It uses memcached for caching, Mailgun for email, and Let’s Encrypt for SSL certs.